ng-Classic/ng-classic/aio/content/guide/upgrade-performance.md

 </code-example>

-And that is all you need to do to get the full benefit of AOT for hybrid Angular Classicapplications.
+And that is all you need to do to get the full benefit of AOT for hybrid Angular Classic applications.

 ## Conclusion